mmbman/Katagiri/index.md

 description: Zen Dharma Talks by Dainin Katagiri Roshi
 ---

 This website transcribes the dharma talks of Dainin Katagiri Roshi as a reference for the study of Sōtō Zen Buddhism.
+These transcripts are a continuing work in progress: talks are added regularly, and corrections and improvements are made on an ongoing basis.
+Katagiri Roshi’s talks are used with permission of [Minnesota Zen Meditation Center](https://www.mnzencenter.org/katagiri-project.html).

+### Basics

 - [Introduction](introduction)
 - [Katagiri Roshi’s Zazen Instruction](zazen-instruction)